Consumer price index by country: South Africa

+The consumer price index is the official measure of inflation in South Africa, compiled and published by Statistics South Africa (Stats SA).
+It is a key economic indicator used by the South African Reserve Bank (SARB) for its inflation targeting policy.
+The SARB's official target range for headline inflation is 3% to 6%.
+Since 2017, the bank has focused on anchoring inflation expectations at the 4.5% midpoint of this range.

 United Kingdom

 The traditional measure of inflation in the UK for many years was the Retail Prices Index (the RPI), which was first calculated in the early 20th century to evaluate the extent to which workers were affected by price changes during the first world war.
 An explicit inflation target was first set in October 1992 by then-Chancellor of the Exchequer Norman Lamont following the departure of the UK from the Exchange Rate Mechanism.
 Initially, the target was based on the RPIX, which is the RPI calculated excluding mortgage interest payments.
 This was felt to be a better measure of the effectiveness of macroeconomic policy.
 It was argued that if interest rates are used to curb inflation, then including mortgage payments in the inflation measure would be misleading.
 Until 1997, interest rates were set by the Treasury.

 On winning power in May 1997, the New Labour government handed control over interest rates to the Bank of England, whose Monetary Policy Committee now sets rates on the basis of an inflation target set by the Chancellor.
 If in any month inflation is more than one percentage point off its target, the Governor of the Bank of England is required to write to the Chancellor explaining why.
 Mervyn King became the first Governor to do so in April 2007, when inflation ran at 3.1% against a target 2%.

-Since 1996 the United Kingdom has also tracked a Consumer Price Index figure, and in December 2003 its inflation target was changed to one based on the CPI.
-The CPI target is currently 2%.
+Since 1996 the United Kingdom has also tracked a Consumer Price Index (CPI) figure, and in December 2003 its inflation target was changed to one based on the CPI normally set at 2%.
 Both the CPI and the RPI are published monthly by the Office for National Statistics.
+Some rates are linked to the CPI, others to the RPI.
+For example, rail fare increases are usually linked to the RPI; government index-linked National Savings Certificates were originally linked to the RPI, then changed to the lower CPI (and ultimately discontinued).